Volkswagen Passat saloon - Interior & comfort (2014-2021)

 Volkswagen has developed a knack for designing cars that feel better built than the competition, and the new Passat is a typical example of this.
 The upmarket feel starts with the exterior styling, which looks far more imposing than the old Passat thanks to a prominent grille and precise shut lines.

 On the move, the interior stays quiet and comfortable, while precise steering means you don’t need to make constant corrections to keep the car going in a straight line.
 Choosing the larger 18 or 19-inch alloy wheels means sacrificing some ride comfort compared to cars fitted with smaller wheels.
-SE, SEL and Alltrack versions can be equipped with VW’s Dynamic Chassis Control, adaptive suspension making the Passat even more comfortable in its softest setting.
+SE and SEL versions can be equipped with VW’s Dynamic Chassis Control, adaptive suspension making the Passat even more comfortable in its softest setting.

 The extra weight of the hybrid setup in the GTE means the ride is sometimes bumpier than it is on the standard models but this is offset by the ability to move in near-silence around town in electric mode.
 The transition between electric and petrol is barely perceptible.

 Both the steering wheel and driver’s seat offer a good range of adjustment and visibility is also good – although the rear screen in the saloon is quite small.
-Volkswagen offers a range of options to make the Passat easier to park, including parking assistance for £215 and a reversing camera for £335.
+Volkswagen offers a range of options to make the Passat easier to park, including semi-autonomous parking assistance and a reversing camera.

 Volkswagen Passat dashboard